A new rower wandered around the boathouse, looking at the rowing shells

-He came over and asked, “What gives with rowing shells?”
+He looked half stunned and he came over and asked, “What gives with these boats?”

 I get it.

 For a new rower (and maybe even an experienced rower) rowing shells can be a handful.

 I’ve spent the last 45 years mucking around with shells and they still drive me to scratch my head.
 So I put together six what-gives observations that I thought might be helpful to get a clearer understanding of our crazy world of rowing equipment.